-This analysis aims to gain a detailed understanding of how work is performed within an organization, identifying areas where processes can be streamlined, automated, or optimized to achieve better outcomes.
+This analysis aims to provide a detailed understanding of how work is performed within an organization and to identify areas where processes can be streamlined, automated, and optimized to achieve better results.

 When performing a workflow analysis, organizations typically assess various aspects of the workflow, such as,